Enhancing Accessibility, Building a Read This Page feature with Azure Speech Service and C#

 The plan is to take the MDX markdown files that make up this blog, reformat them and pass them to Azure Speech Service, using a C# console application.
 The speech service allows us to convert text to speech, outputting WAV file bytes.

-To optimise cost, I will convert the WAV bytes to an MP3 file before storing in Azure blob storage.
+To optimize cost, I will convert the WAV bytes to an MP3 file before storing it in Azure blob storage.
 The MP3 files can be served via a CDN and then directly played in any web browser using the HTML5 audio control.

 Azure Speech Service